- Trust Marketing Platform

 If you’re going to handle a reputation crisis, you need to hear about it first.
 Create a Google alert for your company’s name and any other related terms.

 Should your business make an appearance in the news you will be made aware of it quickly.
 Similarly, it’s important to practice social media monitoring and keep a close eye on your Facebook, Twitter, and Instagram pages in case someone starts bombarding them with inflammatory comments.

 You can never anticipate when a PR crisis will occur.
-Having a plan in place will prevent unnecessary panic and resulting in poor decisions.
+If you're not using an online reputation management service, having an internal plan in place will prevent unnecessary panic and resulting in poor decisions.